 |PY 101||Introduction to Psychology|

-|EN ___||English Course (in addition to CWS)|
+|EN ___||English Course (writing preferred)|

 - Recommend Communication courses, Ethics of Health Care, Minorities, Mental and Physical Handicaps, accounting and business courses, and foreign language (especially Spanish).

 - This course list does NOT represent a POE, nor does it cover College requirements.

 - Make sure to have an advisor on the Health Professions Committee.

 - In addition to your course work it is mandatory to gain experience in physical therapy either during the school year or over the summer.

 Guaranteed Interview at Thomas Jefferson DPT Program